 Aprovechando el molde del Graf Spee a la misma escala, Fujimi lanzó a finales de los 90 la serie completa de los acorazados de bolsillo alemanes: Admiral Graf Spee, Deutschland y Admiral Scheer.
-Pensados en principio para aunar velocidad y potencia de fuego con un escaso desplazamiento, lo cierto es que, salvo el primero, históricamente estos buques no jugaron el papel que se esperaba de ellos y ya empezada la guerra fueron reclasificados como cruceros pesados.
+Pensados en principio para aunar velocidad y potencia de fuego con un escaso desplazamiento, lo cierto es que, salvo el primero, históricamente estos buques no jugaron el papel que se esperaba de ellos y ya empezada la guerra fueron clasificados como cruceros pesados.

 Las instrucciones muestran ocho pasos de construcción, comenzando por el montaje de la artillería, posteriormente el puente y chimenea, las superestructuras y mástiles, y finalmente el casco.
-Las referencias de pintura se dan, como ya es tradicional, en las series de Gunze Sangyo y Mr Color.
+Las referencias de pintura se dan, como ya es tradicional, en las gamas de Gunze Sangyo y Mr Color.
 El barco aparece con el casco en gris oscuro y la cubierta en color madera.
-No se dan referencias del camuflaje que llevó en la Segunda Guerra Mundial, ni del periodo anterior, cuando iba pintado en un gris claro y bandas con los colores de la bandera alemana (rojo, blanco y negro) sobre las torres principales.
+No se dan referencias del camuflaje que llevó en la Segunda Guerra Mundial ni del periodo anterior, cuando iba pintado en un gris claro y bandas con los colores de la bandera alemana (rojo, blanco y negro) sobre las torres principales.
 Aunque se muestran los colores del hidroavión, no se proporcionan calcas y sus insignias deben pintarse, tarea difícil a menos que se tenga pulso de atleta.

 La maqueta es apta para cualquier modelista, incluso para los menos expertos, sobre todo porque su montaje es aparentemente sencillo.◊

 Using the same tooling of the Graf Spee, Fujimi released the complete series of the German pocket battleships in the late 1990s: Admiral Graf Spee, Deutschland and Admiral Scheer.
-These three were initially launched to get speed and firepower with the minimum displacement.
+These three were initially launched to get speed and firepower with a minimum displacement.
 But the truth is that, except for the first ship, they did not play the role they were supposed to.
 So much so, that later in the war they were reclassified as heavy cruisers.

-The kit is recommendable for any modeller with a taste for the German Kriegsmarine, regardless his experience, above all because the assembly looks quite easy.◊
+The kit is recommendable for any modeller with a taste for the German Kriegsmarine, regardless his experience, above all because assembly looks quite easy.◊

 Actualizado – Updated: 4 / 2022